lizzypokerface/progressive-pulse/README.md

    - Push your branch to GitHub and create a pull request for your proposed changes.
    - Example: `git push origin feat/my-awesome-post`.

-8. **Pull Request Review:**
+8. **Pull Request Review and Deployment:**
-   - Your pull request will be reviewed and, if approved, merged into the main branch.
+   - Each pull request will be thoroughly reviewed.
+If it is approved, it will be merged into the main branch.
+   - Upon a new commit to the main branch, the site will be automatically deployed via GitHub Actions to [Progressive Pulse](https://glennlum.github.io/progressive-pulse/), ensuring that the latest content is always available.

+This revision provides a clear explanation of the review process and the automated deployment mechanism, highlighting that new commits trigger updates to the live site.

 ## Best Practices for Contributors
 - Ensure your post is relevant and adheres to the blog's theme.